patricksimpson/posts/2021/software-is-about-humans.md

 It just works, it's static and my posts could be ported over if I really wanted to.
 Was this project a waste of time?

 Even if I am the only user, I don't believe it to be a waste.
 Some apps I've written for myself I still use.

 For example, I still use this codepen application: [https://codepen.io/patricksimpson/full/dMLbgj](https://codepen.io/patricksimpson/full/dMLbgj).

-I use this when I lift weights.
+I use this simple app when I lift weights (and too lazy to do math).
 It works.
 It's not complicated, it's not pretty, but I still use it.
 If someone else uses it, that's great, if not, I am happy to continue.

 If I am no longer using it, there is something to be said about the experience of building something, right?
 It's still not a complete waste.